inverno-io/inverno-mods/inverno-security-http/README.md

 > Using a JWS token allows to restore the original authentication which can be very useful for resolving identity and/or access controller using regular authentication types (e.g. `PrincipalAuthentication`, `UserAuthentication`...).

-Accessing a protected resource with no token or an invalid token results in an `UnauthorizedException` error since the access is retricted to authenticated users. the client should then be redirected to the login page.
+Accessing a protected resource with no token or an invalid token results in an `UnauthorizedException` error since the access is restricted to authenticated users. the client should then be redirected to the login page.
 This can be done applying the `FormAuthenticationErrorInterceptor` on `UnauthorizedException` errors on `/form/**` routes.

 ```java
 package io.inverno.example.app_web_security;